-Object
+Compilation Object

-A Composite Object is a grouping outside of the structure of Basic Metadata (i.e., Parent definitions).
-Composite Objects may include metadata, either by inclusion or reference.
+A Compilation Object is a grouping outside of the structure of Basic Metadata (i.e., Parent definitions).
+Compilation Objects may include metadata, either by inclusion or reference.
 The md:CompObj-type is designed as a simple list of entries.
 It is intended for inclusion within other structures.
 The md:CompObjData-type is a more standalone structure that has an ID and a DisplayName field at the top level, and then the entries.
 Lists of entries are ordered.
 For example, if the entries are season premieres of a given show, they can be ordered in season order; and that ordering should be preserved.

 CompObj-type

+The following defines a compilation: